keystonejs/keystone/packages/keystone/lib/adapters/README.md

 A `Keystone` system consists of multiple `Lists`, each of which contains multiple `Fields`.
 This data structure needs to be backed by a persistent data store of some kind.
-The _Keystone Adapter Framework_ facilitates this by providing an abstraction layer which can be implemented by adapters for different data stores (e.g. Mongoose, Postgres, etc).
+The _KeystoneJS Adapter Framework_ facilitates this by providing an abstraction layer which can be implemented by adapters for different data stores (e.g. Mongoose, Postgres, etc).

 ## Usage